• Contracts

 Understanding Copyright Assignment

 Essentially, copyright assignment involves transferring the ownership of copyright from one individual to another.
-Unlike physical ownership of an object such as a painting, copyright is a non-physical property right that gives the owner control over how their work is utilized by others.
-This means that even when you pay someone to take a photo or video you, the copyright is still owned by the creator, meaning they can do with the content as they’d like and there can be limits in how you can utilize the created content.
+Unlike physical ownership of an object such as a painting, copyright is a non-physical property right that gives the owner control over how their work is utilised by others.
+This means that even when you pay someone to take a photo or video you, the copyright is still owned by the creator, meaning they can do with the content as they’d like and there can be limits in how you can utilise the created content.

 The misconception that commissioning a service like a photo session automatically confers copyright ownership on the client is widespread.
 For this reason, copyright assignment is a critical concept for content creators and influencers who engage professionals in their work.
 In the absence of a formal transfer agreement, the photographer or videographer maintains the copyright.